-The Facilities Division is responsible for the Agency's buildings, equipment, systems, furnishings and grounds.
-Included in these responsibilities are all staff facilities, Olympia and Lacey transit centers, Amtrak Depot (Centennial Station), and Park and Ride facilities at Martin Way and Hawk's Prairie.
-The Facilities team is also responsible for hazardous materials management, storm water management, and recycling programs.
-As a part of overall facility support, this division also manages several contracts for contractor services including: custodial services, landscaping services, elevator services and fire protection services.
+The Facilities Division is responsible for the Agency's buildings and grounds, building systems, furnishings, and all Intercity bus stops.
+Included in these responsibilities are all staff facilities at the Pattison Base, Olympia and Lacey transit centers, Amtrak Depot (Centennial Station), and Park and Ride facilities at Martin Way and Hawk's Prairie.
+The Facilities team is also responsible for many of the agency's compliance programs, to include: hazardous materials management, storm water management, fire protection systems, elevator inspections, and recycling programs.
+As a part of overall facility support, this division also manages several contracts for maintenance and support services including: custodial, landscaping, elevator maintenance, security, and fire protection services.
 The Facilities Division also supports other Departments in the management and implementation of agency projects.